Middle Ground, or Muddy Waters? SCOTUS Issues Vague Rule in Clean Water Act Decision

 Partner

-Mary Lynn Coffee has extensive experience providing legal and regulatory advice and counsel with respect to complying with and permitting under CEQA, NEPA and state and federal water quality, wetlands, endangered species and ...
+Mary Lynn Coffee has more than 35 years of experience providing legal and regulatory advice and counsel with respect to complying with and permitting under CEQA, NEPA and state and federal water quality, wetlands, endangered ...

 California Water Views provides timely and insightful updates on the water sector in the state.
 We relay information on how water legislation and policy from the nation’s capital, Sacramento, and around the U.S. affect California’s water utilities, agencies, practitioners, and consumers.
 We also write about important events, conferences, legal cases, and other key happenings involving all things water in and around California.